bekk/bekk-christmas/post/ux/an-intro-to-behavioural-economics-by-a-ux-designer.md

 ## Thanks!

-Thanks so much to [Sonja](https://medium.com/@kaeuph) for your valuable isights and strict eye for grammar!
+Thanks so much to [Sonja](https://medium.com/@kaeuph) for your valuable insights and strict eye for grammar!
 Thanks to [Eivind Mangset](https://medium.com/@eivindmangset) for inspiration and sparring with me on this post, and thanks Hamy Nguyen for the sketch of me that sparked the inspiration for the illustrations.